StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### API

-* Every action that implies ads management needs to be done through an API.
+* Every action that implies ads management needs to be done through an API.x
-* Use JavaScript to make requests to the API for every need (display ads, create ads, edit ads, buy ads).
+* Use JavaScript to make requests to the API for every need (display ads, create ads, edit ads, buy ads).x

 ### Other requirements

-* Use input validations for each input.
+* Use input validations for each input.x
 * Use migrations in order to create the database.
 X